ifurusato/brushless-motor-controller/sphinx-pinout.rst

 The primary UART on the Raspberry Pi is GPIO 14 (TX) and GPIO 15 (RX).
 Using UART 2, GPIO 14 is therefore connected to PA3, GPIO 15 to PA2.

+If using a NeoPixel or NeoPixel strip, it is connected to PA1.
+This is currently hard-coded in the ``upy/pixel.py`` class.

 Motor Pins
 ----------